-Any payment obligation incurred under § 68.13 of this part may be discharged in bankruptcy under Title 11 of the United States Code only if such discharge is granted after the expiration of the seven-year period beginning on the first date that payment is required and only if the bankruptcy court finds that a non-discharge of the obligation would be unconscionable.
+Any payment obligation incurred under § 68.13 may be discharged in bankruptcy under Title 11 of the United States Code only if such discharge is granted after the expiration of the seven-year period beginning on the first date that payment is required and only if the bankruptcy court finds that a nondischarge of the obligation would be unconscionable.

 (a) When a shortage of funds exists, participants may be funded only partially, as determined by the NIH.
-However, once an NIH LRP contract has been signed by both parties, the NIH will obligate such funds as necessary to ensure that sufficient funds will be available to pay benefits for the duration Start Printed Page 20473of the period of obligated service unless, by mutual written agreement, the parties specify otherwise.
+However, once an NIH LRP contract has been signed by both parties, the NIH will obligate such funds as necessary to ensure that sufficient funds will be available to pay benefits for the duration of the period of obligated service unless, by mutual written agreement, the parties specify otherwise.

 (b) Additional conditions may be imposed as deemed necessary.

 Several other regulations and statutes apply to this part.
 These include, but are not necessarily limited to:

 Debt Collection Act of 1982 (31 U.S.C.
 3701 note);

 Fair Credit Reporting Act (15 U.S.C.
 1681 et seq.);